xkLi-Allen/xkli-Allen.github.io/_pages/about.md

   - Learning Paradigms: <font color=orange>Federated</font>, <font color=orange>Graph Structure Learning</font>, <font color=orange>Knowledge Distillation</font>, <font color=orange>Scalability</font>, <font color=orange>Unlearning</font>, and <font color=red>LLM-based Collaboration</font>.

+**AI4Science**: The potential of AI4Science lies in its capacity to revolutionize our understanding and transformation of the world, with profound implications across all aspects of human life.
+My goal is to advance the practical application of artificial intelligence in scientific domains, driving a new wave of innovation—particularly in <font color=red> Integrating Graph Learning and LLMs into Life Sciences</font>.

+  - AI4Protein: <font color=orange>Protein Foundation Model</font>, <font color=orange>De Novo Protein Optimization</font>.

 # 🔥 News

 * **2025-05**: One paper is accepted by ***ICML 2025***.